lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

 The Lab will cover how to build a simple model by reading the learning objectives, participating in an excercise and reviewing the solution tab.

- Estimated labs Time: 15 minutes
+ Estimated Lab Time: 15 minutes

 ## Learning Objectives
 A Model is a web-besed interface which allow users to collect and monitor metrics for the business processes.